 Are you interested?
 No, search more colleges

-In 2012, Brown University welcomed its 19th President, Christina H. Paxson, who is committed to upholding the University’s historic commitment to diversity, intellectual freedom, and cultivating students who make a difference in the world.
+In 2012, Brown University welcomed its 19th President, Dr. Christina H. Paxson, who is committed to upholding the University’s historic commitment to diversity, intellectual freedom, and cultivating students who make a difference in the world.

 Sample of Culturally Affiliated Groups

 • Brown Organization of Multiracial and Biracial Students

 • Chinese Students Association

 • Filipino Alliance